alexiscarter/beautiful-jekyll/skills.md

 /!\ Currently under construction

+"[...] the idea that the value of a scientist lies more in their acquired skills and experiences than the facts in their heads."
+From the book *Impact Science* written by Bruno Sánchez-Andrade Nuño

 ## Data manipulation and analyses

 As an R enthousiast, I mainly used this progamming language.
 I present some examples below.